cjdbarlow/Part-One/blood-brain-barrier.md

 * Astrocytes
 Glial cell whhich extends food processes around the basement membrane, and reduce permeability of endothelial cells.

 Due to their function, several important CNS structures must exist outside of the BBB.
-These include:
+These are known as the **circumventricular organs**, and include:
 * Sensing structures
     * Chemoreceptor trigger zone (Area Postrema)
     Identifies toxins in the systemic circulation, triggering vomiting.